marciojtjr/nvm/README.md

-# Non-valatile memory storage component
+# Non-volatile memory storage component

 ### This exercise is the implementation of a memory component capable of backing up and restoring values corresponding to a unique attribute identifier.
 ### For simplicity, the underlying memory was modeled as a binary file (mem.bin), which models a memory of 64 kbytes total, 16-bit addressed, 1 byte per address.